Get

 Conclusion

 Hypothermia in dogs occurs when their body temperature drops to an unsafe core temperature, and it can have serious effects on your pet’s health.
-Always contact your vet if you suspect that your dog is suffering from hypothermia, and ensure that they have access to a warm, dry space at all times.
+Always contact a vet if you suspect that your dog is suffering from hypothermia, and ensure that they have access to a warm, dry space at all times.
 Dry them off completely if they get wet.

 Also see: